What is building electrification?

 Electrifying buildings is an essential part of decarbonizing buildings, which is an essential step to fight climate change and align with the priorities of the District.

 Decarbonization is the reduction or elimination of carbon dioxide from the energy sources we consume for all our human needs.
 A full decarbonization of all our energy systems is the primary solution to stabilize or reverse climate change.
-In the District, buildings are responsible for 73% of greenhouse gas emissions.
+In the District, buildings are responsible for more than 70 percent of greenhouse gas emissions.
 To decarbonize buildings we must eliminate the use of fossil fuels to power buildings and switch to clean energy sources by shifting to renewably generated electricity and away from energy supplied by oil, gas, or coal.
 We must also build and retrofit our properties to perform better and be more energy efficient.

 Building decarbonization is essential for the District to meet the goals of the Clean Energy DC Plan to become carbon neutral by 2050.
 This Plan also includes provisions to phase the District’s buildings codes to require that all new buildings be net-zero energy and 100% electric.